microsoft/accessibility-insights-windows/docs/Scenarios.md

   - Run the following commands from a command prompt at the root of your repo:
     - `cd tools\testscripts`
     - `powershell -f check-automation.ps1`
-      - If you see any errors (appear in red), then the check has failed.
+      - If the final message from the script says `*** AUTOMATION SUCCEEDED ***` in green text, then the script succeeded.
+Any other message (or any red text) indicates that the script failed and that a fix is required.

 ### Additional checks for UI related changes
 - Run the production version of Accessibility Insights for Windows against an instance of Accessibility Insights for Windows with the new changes.